jaabmar/private-pgd/README.md

      - `pgm`: Contains the implementation of the [PGM](https://arxiv.org/pdf/1901.09136.pdf) method.
      - `privpgd`: Contains the PrivPGD method, our novel approach for differentially private data generation.

-### 3. Data Handling (`src/data`):
-   - Dedicated to downloading and processing data.
-   - Contains scripts and modules for data manipulation, preparation, and loading.

 ## Getting Started

 ### Dependencies